Harshitsharma34/FlaPy-Bird/README.md

 # FlaPy-Bird
 Instructions  ===============
-Download and install Python from here
+1.Download and install Python from here
-Install Pygame with 'pip install pygame'
+2.Install Pygame with 'pip install pygame'
-Clone this git repository by running 'git clone https://github.com/Harshitsharma34/FlaPy-Bird and navigate to the cloned directory through terminal.
+3Clone this git repository by running 'git clone https://github.com/Harshitsharma34/FlaPy-Bird and 4.navigate to the cloned directory through terminal.
-Run 'python3 FlaPy Bird.py'
+5.Run 'python3 FlaPy Bird.py'
-Press Space to floop!
+6.Press Space  to floop!